St Peter’s CE Primary School

 At St Peter’s we ensure that our children learn mathematics in exciting ways, using real-life contexts and motivating problems to deepen their understanding.
 We teach a broad curriculum in mathematics with practical opportunities to learn about shape, space, measure and handling data, such as surveying other children at break times and measuring parts of their bodies to investigate ratios.

 Mental arithmetic is taught as part of every lesson, in addition to this, in order to embed those key number facts, a daily 10 minute ‘essential skills’ number session is taught outside of the daily mathematics lesson.
 It is our aim that every child knows all of the times tables up to 12x12 by the end of Year 4, therefore we work on this at school and also encourage further work at home; we are so grateful for the support that parents provide at home.
+We have a subscription with TTRockstars and Numbots which help embed these number facts and multiplication facts both in school and at home.

 Problem solving and allowing the children to use and apply their mathematical knowledge is also a key part of our mathematics teaching.
 This allows the children to develop links across all four operations, as well as encouraging them to take risks and have fun with mathematics through trial and error, establishing patterns or acting out a problem.
 Our children are always eager to discuss their mathematical reasoning, which they are encouraged to do using the correct mathematical vocabulary.